chengzhuzhang94/Local-Signal-Detection/README.md

 In this Markdown file, we provide some information related to reproducibility, which mainly covers functionality of each Matlab code script and what plots they would generate.

+Because of the file size limit (25MB) on GitHub, we upload our real dataset (Beijing Housing Price) to Kaggle (https://www.kaggle.com/datasets/chengzhuzhang/transformed-beijing-housing-price-from-lianjia).
+Please check the section [**Dataset Access**](# dataset-access)

 # Requirement

 Our Matlab version and computation environment are listed as below